yanghengtang/tp/docs/team/kimshitong.md

     * Justification: It allows us to leave a remark of the doctor which can be used to indicate doctor's availability.
     * Highlights: We are able to edit doctor remark whenever there is a new update on availability.

-  * View Doctor
-    * What it does: View doctor's details
-    * Justification: We can see doctor's detail like his specialisations, nric and remarks.
-    * Highlights: A clean window will be prompt out with all the doctor's details.

   * List Doctor
     * What it does: List all the existing doctors in database
     * Justification: you are able to see all the existing doctors along with their name and nric